 App Store SEO is equally important at any stage of the product growth cycle.

-In the beginning, it is aimed to improve the visibility and discoverability of the app on the app stores, with a main goal to drive organic installs and reduce the costs of user acquisition and paid marketing actions.
-On the later product stages, ASO strategy aims to sustain the app’s growth and keep the top positions in charts and in search, benchmarking the performance with competition, improving conversion, retention and user feedback.
+In the beginning, it is aimed to improve the visibility and discoverability on the app stores, with a main goal to drive organic installs and reduce the costs of user acquisition and paid marketing actions.
+On the later product stages, ASO strategy aims to sustain the growth and keep the top positions in charts and in search, benchmarking the performance with competition, improving conversion, retention and user feedback.